Paddle boarding with Kids

 FINDING THE RIGHT BOARD

-The most important thing to do if they're going solo is to find a board that is sized for them.
-A shorter board will help maneuverability and a wider board is more stable.
+The most important thing if they're going solo is to find a board that is sized for them.
+A shorter board will help maneuverability, and a wider board is more stable.
 Also, you need to size the paddle for them.
 When standing on land, their arm should be at a 45-degree angle when holding the handle.
 We recommend an adjustable paddle for kids so that it can grow with them.

 FOR CO-PADDLERS, JUST MAKE SURE YOU CALCULATE A TOTAL WEIGHT (YOU + THEM + GEAR).
 YOU'LL ALSO WANT A STABLE BOARD SO THEY CAN MOVE AROUND A LITTLE.
 IF YOU HAVE MULTIPLE KIDS, CONSIDER A BIG BOARD THAT CAN HOLD THE WHOLE CREW.